tobikasali/Capstone_Project/README.md

 Graduation rates are only reported for cohorts of full-time, first-time students, so graduation rate information is not available for students who may have previous higher education experience or for part-time students.
 Another limitation is that outcomes are not recorded for students who transfer from the institution.
 Therefore I will be focusing on the we are going to look at the completion rates for first-time,full-time students at four year institutions and less than four year institutions..

-## Contents of the Repository
+## Accessing the dataset

-Readme.md:  This file, describing the contents of this repo.

-Python notebook: The notebook containing all the code that was used for the project.
- * capstone_education_final.ipynb

-data: The folder containing the datasets and the data dictonary for the dataset.
+The files were too large to be uploaded into Github but they can be found here: https://collegescorecard.ed.gov/data/.
+Please click on downaload all data.
+This is a zip file of 240MB.
+The following files were used for the project.

  * MERGED2016_17_PP.csv: College scoreboard data from 2016-2017; 7175 institutions (rows) x 1899 features (columns).
  * MERGED2015_16_PP.csv : College scoreboard data from 2015-2016; 7593 institutions (rows) x 1899 features (columns).
  * MERGED2014_15_PP.csv: College scoreboard data from 2014-2015; 7703 institutions (rows) x 1899 features (columns).